-Our mind is the most powerful tool we have – if we learn how to use it properly.
+Our mind is the most powerful tool we have – if we learn how to use it in a powerful way.

-So if we let it do what it wants to do, our brain will bring up a lot of negative thoughts and limiting self-talk.
-And as we have seen, it does so on purpose and with good intentions.
+If we let it do what it wants to do, our brain will bring up a lot of negative thoughts and limiting self-talk throughout the day – just to keep us where we are and away from doing new or difficult things.

 One of the various ways to take control and to use our mind as a powerful positive life-management tool is to ask the right questions.

 An example of a powerful question: ‘How do I want to feel just now?’

 The purpose of this question is to create greater awareness of what we are thinking and feeling during the day.

 It also helps us to define the feelings we want to feel, and to find the thoughts we need to think to create those feelings.

 - Sit down in the morning, think about the question (‘How do I want to feel today?’) for a few minutes, then write down your answer.

 - Try to remind yourself to think about the question again and again throughout the day.
 Ask yourself at different times of the day and in different situations how you want to feel right in that moment.

 - If you don’t feel and act as you want, you can ask yourself: ‘What do I need to think right now to make me feel and act the way I want?’